Hosting your website

 And, of course, if you have a little more money to put upfront, I highly recommend GrooveDigital®

-I recommend you lock-in the lifetime price instead of waiting until they charge a monthly fee.
+I recommend you lock-in the special deals instead of waiting until they charge a full monthly fee.

 You will see later that one of the other expenses you will need is emails services, maybe membership site, webinar hosting.
-These services are all included in the one time fee.
+These services are all included in the low monthly fee.

 That’s it.
 Congratulations, you now have a domain name and a your own URL Uniform Resource Locator (URL) i.e your web address.